dorneanu/roam/content/books/stolen_focus.md

 > same challenges, over the past twenty years we have been drawn to a starkly
 > simple story: that this problem is largely the result of a biological disorder.

-when adhd is diagnosed early

-203

-children who struggle to focus are like Emma the beagle, and are being medicated for what is in fact an environmental problem?
-I learned that scientists fiercely disagree about this.
-We do know that the huge rise in children being diagnosed with attention problems has coincided with several other big changes in the way children live.
-Kids are now allowed to run around far less – instead of playing in the streets and in their neighbourhoods, they now spend almost all their time inside their homes or school classrooms.
-Children are now fed a very different diet – one that lacks many nutrients needed for brain development, and is full of sugars and dyes that negatively affect attention.
-Children’s schooling has changed, so it now focuses almost entirely on preparing them for high-stress testing, with very little space for nurturing their curiosity.
-Is it a coincidence that ADHD diagnoses are rising at the same time as these big changes, or is there a connection?
-I’ve already discussed the evidence that our dramatic changes in diet and rise in pollution are causing a rise in children’s attention problems, and I’ll come to the evidence about how the other changes might be affecting children’s attention in the next chapter.

-environmetal influence on kids
+#### Environmental influence on kids {#environmental-influence-on-kids}

+> children who struggle to focus are like Emma the beagle, and are being medicated for what
+> is in fact an environmental problem?
+I learned that scientists fiercely disagree about
+> this.
+We do know that the huge rise in children being diagnosed with attention problems
+> has coincided with several other big changes in the way children live.
+Kids are now
+> allowed to run around far less – instead of playing in the streets and in their
+> neighbourhoods, they now spend almost all their time inside their homes or school
+> classrooms.
+Children are now fed a very different diet – one that lacks many nutrients
+> needed for brain development, and is full of sugars and dyes that negatively affect
+> attention.
+Children’s schooling has changed, so it now focuses almost entirely on
+> preparing them for high-stress testing, with very little space for nurturing their
+> curiosity.
+Is it a coincidence that ADHD diagnoses are rising at the same time as these
+> big changes, or is there a connection?
+I’ve already discussed the evidence that our
+> dramatic changes in diet and rise in pollution are causing a rise in children’s attention
+> problems, and I’ll come to the evidence about how the other changes might be affecting
+> children’s attention in the next chapter.

+-   There's debate on whether the rise in attention problems among children is an environmental issue.
+-   Recent societal changes coincide with this rise in attention issues:
+    -   Limited outdoor playtime for children.
+    -   Shift in children's diet to foods that impact brain development and attention.
+    -   Education is increasingly focused on high-stress testing, suppressing natural curiosity.
+-   These changes may be linked to the rise in ADHD diagnoses.
+-   There is evidence that changes in diet and increased pollution contribute to the rise in attention problems.
+Other potential factors will be discussed later.

 ### 14 Cause Twelve: The Confinement of Our Children, Both Physically and Psychologically {#14-cause-twelve-the-confinement-of-our-children-both-physically-and-psychologically}